Q. How much does it cost?

-- The meals are designed to take 30 minutes or less to prepare, by a proficient home cook.
+- Most of the meals are designed to take about 30 minutes to prepare, by a proficient home cook.
 If you are a novice or intermediate level cook, or have significant distractions while cooking, please allow for more time.
 We are doing our best to design meals that can be prepared relatively quickly to help families get dinner on the table, but this must be balanced against the reality that scratch cooking of whole foods takes time; you must be willing and able to invest some time.
 Schedule it in and enjoy it – it’s time to connect with your family!
 If you get a partner or the kids in on it, and divvy up vegetable chopping or other prep steps, that can help get the meal out on time too.
 Know that the program is designed to teach you cooking methods and terms in context; as you learn these techniques and terminology, your preparation times will improve.
 Make a game of beating your last time and have fun with it!

 Q. Will my kit come with pre-chopped, pre-marinated, or otherwise prepared ingredients?

 A. No. This is a kit of whole foods – produce, meat, and maybe an occasional dairy item – that came out of the ground or from the animal the way nature intended.
 We do not process your ingredients, that’s part of the fun of cooking so we leave that to you!
 What we try to do is eliminate as many of the other obstacles to cooking as possible – sourcing quality organic local ingredients, designing a menu and attendant recipes, screening for taste, ease, and nutrition, and then getting the ingredients to your doorstep.
 Your kit will contain approximately the right amount to create your 2 recipes, sometimes with a bit leftover, sometimes with none leftover.
 But the ingredients will not be prepared, cut, marinated, or otherwise processed when they arrive.